nextflow-io/website/content/blog/2014/share-nextflow-pipelines-with-github.md

 ### Limitations and known problems

 * <s>GitHub private repositories currently are not supported</s> Support for private GitHub repositories has been introduced with version 0.10.0.
-* Symlinks committed in a Git repository are not resolved correctly when downloaded/cloned by Nextflow
+* <s>Symlinks committed in a Git repository are not resolved correctly when downloaded/cloned by Nextflow</s> Symlinks are resolved correctly when using version 0.11.0 Nextflow (or higher).